At a Glance

 Commercially available supplement capsules typically contain 250 to 1,000 mg.
 Liquid forms are generally 0.05 ml per serving.
 The most practical dietary source remains citrus zest — fresh orange, lemon, or lime peel contains meaningful concentrations and presents no safety concerns.

-Quick Reference: D-Limonene at a Glance
+D-Limonene at a Glance

 Benefits with strongest evidence:

-- GERD and heartburn relief
+- Gastroesophageal reflux disease (GERD) and heartburn

 - Anti-inflammatory activity